EMERGING MARKETS-Stocks back off from six-month highs as U.S. CPI caution remains

-Most major indexes in Asia fell, but gains in heavyweights such as Tencent 0700.HK, Alibaba 9988.HK, Baidu 9888.HK as well as in central Europe .WIG20, .BUX and South Africa .JTOPI buoyed the broader EM benchmark.
+Most major indexes in Asia fell, but gains in heavyweights such as Tencent 0700.HK, Alibaba 9988.HK and Baidu 9888.HK as well as in central Europe .WIG20, .BUX and South Africa .JTOPI buoyed the broader EM benchmark.

 All eyes are on U.S. inflation which is seen having cooled further in December.
 The data is due on Thursday.